 Real life industry experiences and facilities include:

-The Bachelor of Sound Production is specifically designed to support emerging Sound Technicians and Music Producers with a combination of highly-trained teachers, extraordinary opportunities and unique experiences that create a bridge to industry.
-This course is ideal for people interested in studio recording, mixing and production, electronic music creation, live sound or sound design for film, television, VR and games.
+The Bachelor of Sound Production is specifically designed to support emerging sound technicians and music producers with a combination of highly-trained teachers, extraordinary opportunities and unique experiences that create a bridge to industry.
+This course is ideal for people interested in studio recording, mixing and production, electronic music creation, live sound or sound design for film, television, virtual reality and games.

-Students will learn a wide variety of skills needed to have a successful and sustainable career in the Music Industry and will be mentored by experts in a supportive and encouraging environment, so they graduate ready to thrive.
+Students will learn a wide variety of skills needed to have a successful, sustainable career in the music industry and will be mentored by experts in a supportive, encouraging environment, so they graduate ready to thrive.
 This is done by integrating real life industry experiences in a supportive atmosphere.

-With access to the best recording and production facilities in music education, Sound Production students work closely with Music Performance, Music Business, Composition and Film students to create cross-disciplinary projects in an exciting and talent-rich environment.
+With access to the best recording and production facilities in music education, sound production students work closely with music performance, music business, composition and film students to create cross-disciplinary projects in an exciting and talent-rich environment.
 This means projects are already underway and gaining traction when the students graduate.
-There are many examples of a successful career already beginning while still studying.
+There are many examples of successful careers beginning while students are still studying.

 |Like Box Hill Institute - Music on Facebook|